C9Glax/iskaernaZigbee/README.md

 ## Connecting the controller

+Pressing the "SET" button results in:
+- 1st press: linking mode
+- Subsequent presses: Cycle output modes
+- Long press: Zigbee pairing mode (flashing LED)

-Cycle the modes (press the "SET" button) of the controller until it is flashing green.
+Cycle the modes (press the "SET" button) of the controller until it is red (RGB mode).
 Connect your Zigbee controller and it should show up as `TS0505B`.
+(RGBW is green LED, RGB+CCT is blue LED)

 ## Closing ISKÄRNA